Santa Ana (canton): Independence From Escazú and Modern History

 main airport would be moved to La Sabana in 1940.

 During the 1948 Costa Rican Civil War, the canton would be home to Marcial Aguiluz Orellana, a leading figure in the National Liberation Army during the civil war.
 He would later help defeat a counter-revolutionary movement by Rafael Angel Calderón Guardia in 1955, and would eventually join the Legislative Assembly of Costa Rica.
 He would die in the canton in 1986.
 The first automatic telephone would arrive in the canton in 1966.
-On the 4 May 1970, Santa Ana was officially declared a city under the municipal code, and would become the seat for the Santa Ana canton.
+On May 4, 1970, Santa Ana was officially declared a city under the municipal code, and would become the seat for the Santa Ana canton.

 In 1971, the name of "Valley of the Sun" would be adopted by the municipality after being used as a traditional nickname for the canton for years.
-On the 23 March that same year, a group of the canton's citizens gathered in the Andrés Bello López school to discuss the creation of a college to serve the area.
-Following a 6 month funding campaign, the Colegio de Santa Ana (Santa Ana College) is founded in September 1971, with it beginning its activities in 1972.
+On March 23 that same year, a group of the canton's citizens gathered in the Andrés Bello López school to discuss the creation of a college to serve the area.
+Following a 6-month funding campaign, the Colegio de Santa Ana (Santa Ana College) is founded in September 1971, with it beginning its activities in 1972.
 Following his appointment as coordinator to the Cultural Affairs Commission of the canton's municipal council, Dr. Jorge Luis Acevedo Vargas began an investigation into the canton's cultural potential.
 Following his investigation's publishing as a book, and support from the canton's Municipal Council, Dr. Acevedo's proposal of an art school and art gallery to support the region was approved in 1998.
 The Municipal School of Integrated Arts and gallery were both created that same year.
 They are located in the canton's head city of Santa Ana.